Hookyns/tst-reflect/README.md

 ## Motivation

-I'm developing this for own Dependency Injection system, to allow registering and resolving based on types.
+I'm developing this Reflection system for own Dependency Injection system, to allow registering and resolving based on types.
 Something like:

 ```
 serviceCollection.AddScoped<ILog, Log>();